 Automating IP helper service on your computer may solve this issue on your computer.

-3. In IP Helper Properties window, click on ‘Startup type‘ and choose “Automatic“.
+5. In the IP Helper Properties window, click on ‘Startup type‘ and choose “Automatic“.

 Close IP Helper Properties on your computer.